arhip144/Docs/guide/select-menu-roles.md

 ---
 description: Guide to creating drop-down roles
+icon: square-chevron-down
 ---

-# 📜 Select menu roles
+# Select menu roles

 Execute the /dropdown-roles command and select the roles (Up to 25 roles)